doctrine/orm/en/reference/xml-mapping.rst

    always deleted when the owning side entity is and it is not connected to any other owning side entity anymore.
 Defaults to false.
--  fetch - Either LAZY or FETCH, defaults to LAZY.
+-  fetch - Either LAZY or EAGER, defaults to LAZY.

 This definition relies on a bunch of mapping defaults with regards to the naming of the join-column/foreign key.
 The explicitly